List of Twin Peaks characters: Albert Rosenfield

 Albert Rosenfield, played by Miguel Ferrer, is a talented forensic analyst Dale Cooper calls in to assist on the Laura Palmer case.
 He is also an original member of the Blue Rose Task Force and by 2014, is the only member who has not disappeared under mysterious circumstances.
 Rosenfield's abrasive and mocking personality alienates the Twin Peaks sheriff's department relatively quickly; he compares Andy to a dog and repeatedly insults Sheriff Harry S. Truman to the point where Truman punches him.
 He also fights with Doc Hayward and harshly disparages the local police and medical facilities, showing respect only to his FBI colleagues, at least at first.
-He warms up to the townsfolk as the series progresses, going so far as to hug Truman when returning to the town to help with their hunt for Windom Earle, but does not lose his sharp and sardonic manner.

 A later appearance, and another conflict with Truman, lead to an emotional moment where Rosenfield exposes a pacifist nature seemingly at odds with his acerbic surface persona, to the sheriff's shock.
+Albert returns to Twin Peaks after Maddy Ferguson's murder and is visibly affected by the crime; he is present when Killer BOB's identity is revealed, leading to a moment when he discusses with Cooper, Truman, and Major Briggs the nature of the evil they have confronted.

+Albert warms up to the townsfolk of Twin Peaks as the series progresses, going so far as to hug Truman when returning to the town to help with their hunt for Windom Earle, but does not lose his sharp and sardonic manner.

-Albert has a minor role in Twin Peaks: Fire Walk With Me, appearing in the FBI offices with Gordon Cole during the reappearance of Phillip Jeffries.
+Albert has a minor role in Twin Peaks: Fire Walk With Me, appearing in the FBI offices with Gordon Cole during the reappearance of Phillip Jeffries, and later as a skeptical listener of Cooper's seeming premonition about the next murder victim.

 He also appears briefly in The Autobiography of F.B.I.
 Special Agent Dale Cooper: My Life, My Tapes, under the entry recorded on February 4, 1977.
 It is implied that this is Dale Cooper's and his first meeting.
 This makes Albert 21 when the two first meet, according to the My Life, My Tapes canon.

-After Cooper's Doppelgänger is arrested in South Dakota in 2014, Albert investigates his apparent reappearance, alongside Gordon Cole and Tamara Preston.
+After Cooper's doppelgänger is arrested in South Dakota in 2016, Albert investigates his apparent reappearance, alongside Gordon Cole and Tamara Preston.
 He later discloses to Cole that he was apparently contacted by Jeffries, which resulted in the death of an agent stationed in Colombia.
 Albert, along with Cole, also convinces Diane Evans, Cooper's former secretary, to speak to the doppelgänger, after which Diane confirms the incarcerated man is not the real Cooper.

 Albert later takes part in the investigation of an apparent double homicide, also in South Dakota, after a headless corpse bearing Garland Briggs's fingerprints is found with the severed head of high-school librarian Ruth Davenport.
 During the investigation, Albert begins to form a relationship with Constance Talbot, the local police department's coroner.